federicodambrosio/INFOMGP-Practical2/README.md

 In each scene iteration:

 1. Integrate (Practical 1)
-2. Detect collisions.
+1. Detect collisions.
-3. Resolve Collisions (practical 2 generalization - using constraints).
+1. Resolve Collisions (practical 2 generalization - using constraints).
-4. Correct velocities to be tangent to user constraints.
+1. Correct velocities to be tangent to user constraints.
-5. Fix positions to satisfy user constraints.
+1. Fix positions to satisfy user constraints.

 The constraints we deal with in this practical are purely *holonomic* and bivariate.
-That is, each constraint $C$ is of the form $C(x_1,x_2)$, where $x_1$ and $x_2$ are two positions on two meshes (can be the same mesh).
+That is, each constraint C is of the form C(x1 ,x2), where x1 and x2 are two positions on two meshes (can be the same mesh).
 We distinguish between user constraints, read from file, and collision constraints, created on the fly in each iteration.
-Moreover, we distinguish between equality constraints $C=0$ and inequality constraints $C \geq 0$; the latter only matters when they are *violated*, and otherwise should not do anything to velocities or positions.
-In practice, we use some tolerance $\tau$ that measures validity (opting for $|C|<\tau$ for equality constraints), rather then adhere to perfect $0$ which is unattainable numerically.
+Moreover, we distinguish between equality constraints C=0 and inequality constraints C >= 0; the latter only matters when they are *violated*, and otherwise should not do anything to velocities or positions.
+In practice, we use some tolerance tau that measures validity (opting for |C|< tau for equality constraints), rather then adhere to perfect 0 which is unattainable numerically.

 ### Working with Rigid Bodies

-The constraints are expressed using any two points on a body (which happen to be vertices in user constraints); nevertheless, the bodies are rigid, and therefore the only movement degrees of freedom for a mesh are its COM position $p$, orientation quaternion $q$, linear COM velocity $v$ and angular velocity $\omega$.
+The constraints are expressed using any two points on a body (which happen to be vertices in user constraints); nevertheless, the bodies are rigid, and therefore the only movement degrees of freedom for a mesh are its COM position p, orientation quaternion q, linear COM velocity v and angular velocity omega.
 Resolving constraints should only work and change these variables, and not touch any individual vertex.
-Specifically, never alter ```currV``` directly; rather, recompute it from ```origV``` in the end of a time-step iteration after having corrected $p$ and $q$.
+Specifically, never alter ```currV``` directly; rather, recompute it from ```origV``` in the end of a time-step iteration after having corrected p and q.

 ### Velocity Resolution

-For equality constraints, the total velocities $\overline{v}_1$ and $\overline{v}_2$ should always satisfy $Jv=0$, where $J$ is the gradient of the constraint, and $v$ is a vector comprising $v_1, \omega1, v_2,\omega_2$ in order (sanity check: vector length is $12$ variables).
-If $Jv \neq 0$, You will be computing $\Delta v$ to satisfy $J(v+\Delta v)=0$, using the Lagrange multiplier method learnt in class (Lecture 6; note collision example in slide 22).
-This requires setting up an (inverse) mass matrix of $12 \times 12$, with the body masses and (inverse) inertia tensors in order.
-Use $0$ for inverse mass and inverse inertia tensor for fixed bodies, which will simulate the correct effect.
+For equality constraints, the total velocities v1 and v2 should always satisfy J v = 0, where J is the gradient of the constraint, and v is a vector comprising v1, omega1, v2,omega2 in order (sanity check: vector length is 12 variables).
+If J v != 0, you will be computing ∆v to satisfy  J(v+ ∆v)=0, using the Lagrange multiplier method learnt in class (Lecture 6; note collision example in slide 22).
+This requires setting up an (inverse) mass matrix of 12 x 12, with the body masses and (inverse) inertia tensors in order.
+Use 0 for inverse mass and inverse inertia tensor for fixed bodies, which will simulate the correct effect.
 Note that the inertia tensor should rotate like in the first practical; essentially your constraint-based collision resolution should be almost equivalent to what you implemented explicitly before.

-Note: the part in the mass matrix corresponding to the linear velocity has the scalar masses $m_1$ and $m_2$ repeated $3$ times each in the diagonal of the matrix, for the $x,y,z$ components of the respective velocities.
+Note: the part in the mass matrix corresponding to the linear velocity has the scalar masses m1 and m2 repeated 3 times each in the diagonal of the matrix, for the x,y,z components of the respective velocities.

-The coefficient of restitution is given for collisions constraints in order to induce elastic velocity bias; you should use it as instructed in class (user constraints set it to $0$ by default).
+The coefficient of restitution is given for collisions constraints in order to induce elastic velocity bias; you should use it as instructed in class (user constraints set it to 0 by default).

 The user constraints that are read from file attach two vertices from two meshes in a distance that has to be maintained.
-That is, the constraint is $C(x_1,x_2) = \left|x_1-x_2\right| - d_{12}$, where $d_{12}$ is computed for the position at time $t=0$.
-You should devise $J$ for that constraint (you have a hint for it in Lecture 9; for intuition, you are supposed to get that the velocities of both vertices should not move in a way that changes this distance, like it's a fixed rod).
+That is, the constraint is C(x1,x2) = |x1-x2| - d12, where d12 is computed for the position at time t=0.
+You should devise J for that constraint (you have a hint for it in Lecture 9; for intuition, you are supposed to get that the velocities of both vertices should not move in a way that changes this distance, like it's a fixed rod).

 ### Position Correction

 Position correction is similar to velocity correction, except that we take the easy route (in the basic practical requirements), and only correct *linearly*.
-That is, we do not change $q$, only $p$ of every body.
-That means the mass matrix is only $6 \times 6$ of body masses, without any inertia tensor components, and the Jacobian only contains derivatives relating to linear movement.
+That is, we do not change q, only p of every body.
+That means the mass matrix is only 6 x 6 of body masses, without any inertia tensor components, and the Jacobian only contains derivatives relating to linear movement.
 That generalizes the linear-interpenetration resolution for collisions.
-Note that this means totally different $J, M, \lambda$ for this step, which do not relate to those computed in the velocity correction stage!
+Note that this means totally different J, M, lambda for this step, which do not relate to those computed in the velocity correction stage!
 The theoretical details are in lecture 9.
 We do not employ stiffness in this practical.

 See below for details on where to do all that in the code.

 ### Extensions

-The above will earn you $80\%$ of the grade.
-To get a full $100\%$, you must choose a single extensions out of these 3 extension options, and augment the practical with it.
-Some choices will require minor adaptations to the GUI or the function structure which are easy to do.
-The extension will earn you $20\%$, and the exact grading will commensurate with the difficulty.
-Note that this means that all extensions are equal in grade; if you take on a hard extension, it's your own challenge to complete it well.
+This assignment is **not graded** and left to you as exercise.
+These are further extensions you can add to it (we recommend you implement at least one):

-1. Make the fixed-distance user constraint more flexible to some extent, and therefore a two-sided inequality constraint (for instance, the fixed rod could then compress or stretch up to $20\%$ from the original $d_{12}$). **Level: easy**
+1. Make the fixed-distance user constraint more flexible to some extent, and therefore a two-sided inequality constraint (for instance, the fixed rod could then compress or stretch up to 20% from the original d12). **Level: easy**

-2. Fix the linear position-correction hack by adding $q$ orientation correction to constraints.
-For this you will need the derivatives of the position of a point w.r.t. $q$, which are not trivial; look [here](http://web.cs.iastate.edu/~cs577/handouts/quaternion.pdf) for inspiration. **Level: intermediate-hard**.
+1. Fix the linear position-correction hack by adding q orientation correction to constraints.
+For this you will need the derivatives of the position of a point w.r.t. q, which are not trivial; look [here](http://web.cs.iastate.edu/~cs577/handouts/quaternion.pdf) for inspiration. **Level: intermediate-hard**.

-3. Add another type of original constraint, which has to be concretely exemplified.
+1. Add another type of original constraint, which has to be concretely exemplified.
 For instance, bending or some limitation on rotation. **level: intermediate**.

-You may invent your own extension as substitute to **one** in the list above, but it needs approval on the Lecturer's behalf **beforehand**.
+You may also invent your own extension.

 ## Installation